 Other preventive tips for runners include

-• Athletes are often advised to focus on focusing on what they are doing and staying in control.
+- Athletes are often advised to focus on what they are doing and staying in control.

-• Having time to relax especially between eating an exercise session
+- Having time to relax especially between eating and an exercise session

 When doing long runs keep a conversational pace, but for shorter runs, you can increase the pace.
 Varying the pace will help train the muscle fibers and cut down on muscle fatigue.